Common Myths About Sexual Assault

 1. . . . women often provoke sexual assault by their behaviour or manner of dress?

-2. . . . most women lie about sexual assault?
+2. . . . many people lie about sexual assault?

-3. . . . when a woman says “no” she secretly enjoys being forced, teased or coerced into having sex?
+3. . . . when someone says “no” she/he secretly enjoys being forced, teased or coerced into having sex?

 Fact: No one enjoys being assaulted.
-No one asks to be hurt.
 “No” means “no”.
 It’s the law.
 When someone says NO to any form of sexual activity it is the responsibility of the other person to respect this.

 6. . . . if it really happened, the survivor would be able to easily recount all the facts in the proper order?

 Fact: Shock, fear, embarrassment and distress can all impair memory.
 In addition to this, many survivors actively attempt to minimize or forget the details of the assault to help them cope with its memory.

 7. … Experiencing sexual violence is not harmful in the long run.

 Fact: Sexual assault can have serious effects on people’s health and wellbeing.
 People who have been sexually assaulted feel fear, depression and anger.
 Sexual violence can have significant impact on victims, regardless of the physical details of the incident: a Canadian study notes that while few survivors report sexual assault to the police, “a single incident of assault or sexual assault…can be a life-shattering experience” and as a result, survivors can feel fear, guilt, shame and low self-esteem (Status of Women Canada.
 2002.
 Assessing Violence Against Women: A Statistical Profile.).

 8. . . . a person who has agreed to sex previously with the offender (for example, their spouse, an acquaintance, or a client who has paid for sexual services) cannot be sexually assaulted by that person?